 Network

-The section will present all domain requests and all TCP and UDP connections that were made during the Dynamic analysis together with plotting the distribution of associated countries on the world map.
+The section presents all domain requests and all TCP and UDP connections that were made during the dynamic analysis.
+It also plots the distribution of associated countries on the world map.

 Replay Monitor

-Section presents to the user a reply of the dynamic analysis as seen via the display of the virtual machine together with some interaction buttons: Frame Backwards, Play/Pause, Frame Forward and Full Screen.
+This presents a replay of the dynamic analysis as seen via the display of the virtual machine, together with some interaction buttons: Frame Backwards, Play/Pause, Frame Forward and Full Screen.

 Downloads

-Section will enable the user to download or submit for additional analysis all files that were generated during the dynamic analysis.
+Download or submit for additional analysis any files that were generated during the dynamic analysis.

-An additional very important feature is that users are enabled to download the memory dumps generated by the Sandbox associated to the system on which the dynamic analysis was performed.
+You can also download memory dumps generated by the Sandbox associated with the system on which the dynamic analysis was performed.

 Side menu